apathor/cz/README.md

   -i IN-FILE    : Set file from which to read selections instead of stdin.
   -o            : Only print input lines instead of selecting a line.
   -x            : Use a graphical line selection tool.
-  -y            : Use a text terminal line selection tool.
+  -y            : Use a terminal line selection tool.
   -z TOOL       : Use the given line selection tool.
   -0            : Read null terminated lines from input.

+TOOLS
+ Cz provides a common interface to multiple interactive line selection tools.
+ The suported tools are dmenu, fzf, fzy, iselect, pick, pipedial, rofi, selecta, sentaku, slmenu, and vis-menu.

 TEMPLATES
  Substrings of TEMPLATE in the following formats are replaced with